Paleo, No Added Sugar, High-Protein, and Delicious

-The base of these babies is made of eggs, almond butter, almond flour, shredded coconut and coconut flour.
-The eggs and almond butter/flour provide a ton of protein, while the almond ingredients also pass along some calcium, magnesium and Vitamin E to keep your bones, muscles, and skin strong and supple.
+The base of these babies is made of eggs, almond butter, almond flour, shredded coconut, and coconut flour.
+The eggs and almond butter/flour provide a ton of protein, while the almond ingredients also pass along some calcium, magnesium, and Vitamin E to keep your bones, muscles, and skin strong and supple.

-I am pretty much hooked on coconut everything; even though I hated it as a kid I now use it every day in one form or another.
+I am pretty much hooked on coconut everything; even though I hated it as a kid I now use coconut every day in one form or another.
 The medium chain triglycerides in coconut are awesome for your metabolism.
 These kinds of fats actually bypass the biological mechanism that breaks down other types of fats, so they are more easily converted into energy.
 Yes, they are indeed a saturated fat, but nutritional research has proven the stigma of “all saturated fats are the devil” to be inaccurate.
 The saturated fats from coconut oil are a great addition to a healthy diet (in moderation of course).

 Bananas are a wonderful natural sweetener and I love the comforting flavor they create when baked.
 We often hear about the high potassium content of bananas, which is important for cardiovascular health, but they have lots of other nutrients to offer as well.
 Vitamin B6 is one of these and it is vital for proper functioning of the nervous system.
-Neurotransmitters and hormones that affect your mood, brain function and circadian rhythm all require B6 to work their magic.
+Neurotransmitters and hormones that affect your mood, brain function, and circadian rhythm all require B6 to work their magic.
 Bananas are a source of tryptophan, which also contributes to a positive mood because it gets converted to the feel-good neurotransmitter serotonin.

 Another great replacement for sugar, dates are nature’s candy, very sweet but also packed with minerals like potassium, copper, and manganese.
 A few of these goes a long way.